sizlo/energy-tariff-comparer/README.md

 Run: `python3 main.py <config_file_path>`

 The config file points the script to the consumption and tariff data files.
 See [here](data/2025-03-23/config.yaml) for an example.

+## View graphs

+This repo contains an html/js based graph viewer which works with the csv files outputted by the script.
+It requires running chrome in a mode that allows javascript to load files from the local disk.
+To run the graph viewer run the following from the repo root:

+`./grapher/open.sh`

+Then input the csv file path, choose what prices to compare, and hit render.